-"A permanent fire shall remain aflame on the Altar; it shall not be extinguished."
+"A fire, continually, shall remain aflame on the Mizbeach; you shall not extinguish it."
 (6:6)

 It shall not go out, even when it travels (Talmud Yerushalmi, Yoma 4:6).
 As long as people remain at home and continue their everyday life among their relatives and friends, it isn't easy for them to stray into sin.
 The discipline of daily living - coupled with the ever-watchful eyes of those around them - will keep people from improper conduct.